History & Lineage

 Wong Sheung Leung and Cheung Chok Hing proved that Wing Chun Kung Fu was a practical and efficient martial art.
 The system was not filled with useless and flowery movements, but instead contained techniques that were both logical and street-tested.
 Word quickly spread throughout Hong Kong that Wing Chun was the name of a fighting system.

 After more than two decades of teaching in Hong Kong, Grandmaster Yip Man passed away on December 2nd, 1972, at the age of 72.
 His small kung fu association grew and gave birth to thousands of Wing Chun practitioners around the world.
 Yip Man's son, Yip Chun, reflecting back to the early years in Hong Kong, stated that his father never in his wildest dreams thought that Wing Chun would become so popular with followers around the world.

 Today the Wing Chun Art is practiced in all major countries and in almost every major city around the world.
 The highly relevant techniques for personal defense and the short learning curve make Wing Chun a very popular art to study.
 Wing Chun is also an art that allows for the greatest amount of personal adaptation, allowing the many parts of the art to fit the person rather than making the person fit the entire art.

-Copyright © 2004-2013, Wing Chun Kung-Fu Association/Orange County Wing Chun Association, OCWingChun, Wing Chun Chinese Cultural Center.
-All rights reserved.
+Copyright © 2004-2014, Wing Chun Kung-Fu Association/Orange County Wing Chun Association, OCWingChun, All rights reserved.